Sleeping Sickness Commission: Disease carrier

 Scottish missionary and explorer David Livingstone was the first to suggest that sleeping sickness in animals was transmitted by the bite of tsetse fly.
 His 1852 report mentioned that cattle he used in the valleys of the Limpopo River and Zambezi River and at the banks of the Lake Malawi and Lake Tanganyika had sleeping sickness after exposure to tsetse flies.
 He made an experimental observation on cattle bitten by tsetse flies, which he described in his 1857 report, saying:[The] animal continues to graze, emaciation commences, accompanied with a peculiar flaccidity of the muscles, and this proceeds unchecked until, perhaps months afterward, purging comes on, and the animal, no longer able to graze, perishes in a state of extreme exhaustion.
 Those which are in good condition often perish soon after the bite is inflicted with staggering and blindness, as if the brain were affected by it...
 These symptoms seem to indicate what is probably the cause, a poison in the blood, the germ of which enters when the proboscis is inserted to draw blood.
 The poison-germ, contained in a bulb at the root of the proboscis, seems capable, although very minute in quantity, of reproducing itself, for the blood after death by tsetse is very small in quantity, and scarcely stains the hands in dissection.Livingstone further made experiments to cure infection in horses using arsenic as he reported in The British Medical Journal in 1858.

 Animal sleeping sickness

 Scottish physician David Bruce, while working in the Royal Army Medical Corps stationed at Pietermaritzburg, Natal, South Africa, was assigned to investigate nagana which severely struck cattle and horses in Zululand.
 On 27 October 1894, he and his wife Mary Elizabeth Bruce (née Steele), who was also a microbiologist, moved to Ubombo Hill, where the disease was most prevalent.
 He discovered protozoan parasites from the blood of infected animals.
-It was a discovery of Trypanosoma brucei, the name created by Henry George Plimmer and John Rose Bradford in 1899 in honour of the discoverer.
-The genus Trypanosoma was created by Hungarian physician David Gruby in hid description of T. sanguinis, a species he discovered from the blood of frogs in 1843.
+It was the discovery of Trypanosoma brucei, the name created by Henry George Plimmer and John Rose Bradford in 1899 in honour of the discoverer.
+The genus Trypanosoma was created by Hungarian physician David Gruby in his description of T. sanguinis, a species he discovered from the blood of frogs in 1843.
 How the infection was transmitted in animals and its relation to human sleeping sickness were not known.